Performance Characterization of Containerized DNN Training and Inference on Edge Accelerators: Results and Analysis

 We run each training model on \BM and container and report the average minibatch time, total energy, CPU \& GPU utilization, power and memory usage.
 Every training workload is run for at least $3$ epochs or 10 minutes, whichever is longer.
 We use a minibatch size of $16$ and SGD as the optimizer for all models following standard implementations.
 Our analysis is presented as a series of takeaways.

-\claim{Lightweight training workloads see a significant increase in compute time when run in a container as opposed to \BM} In Fig~\ref{fig:train:mbtime}, we report average minibatch time as a stacked plot of fetch stall, compute time and logging overhead (minimal, not seen in plots).
-As seen from the plot, there is an increase in compute time from \BM to container for all $3$ models.
+\claim{Training workloads do not see an increase in compute time when run in a container as opposed to \BM} In Fig.~\ref{fig:train:mbtime}, we report average minibatch time as a stacked plot of fetch stall, compute time and logging overhead (minimal, not seen in plots). \delc{As seen from the plot, there is an increase in compute time from \BM to container for all $3$ models.
 For \lenet, the compute time (2nd stack in the plot) increases from $3.91ms$ to $6.01ms$, an increase of $53.7\%$. \mobilenet sees an increase from $82.12ms$ to $95.48ms$, which is $16.26\%$, and \resnet sees an increase from $50.53ms$ to $54.24ms$, which is $7.34\%$.
 In terms of FLOPS (Table~\ref{tbl:modeldataset}), \lenet is the most lightweight of the $3$, followed by \mobilenet and then \resnet.
-As can be seen, the increase in compute time follows the same pattern and is more for lightweight models \lenet and \mobilenet.
+As can be seen, the increase in compute time follows the same pattern and is more for lightweight models \lenet and \mobilenet.}\addc{As seen from the plot, there is no increase in minibatch time from \BM to container for all $3$ models.
+The fetch stall (1st stack) and compute times (2nd stack) also do not show any variation.
+For instance, for \mobilenet, the average minibatch time is $88.89s$ on \BM and $88.58s$ on container, a difference of $0.35\%$.
+The difference in minibatch time for \resnet is $0.58\%$. \lenet shows a difference of $2.5\%$, but this is because of small minibatch times and the absolute difference is only $0.14ms$. }